wisniewskikr/chrisblog-it-java-springboot/others/security/html/java-springboot3-ui-html-security-form-default-inmemory/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration.
 * **Thymeleaf**: Thymeleaf is a modern server-side Java template engine for web and standalone environments.
 It is used for processing and generating HTML, XML, JavaScript, CSS, and plain text.
 Thymeleaf's main goal is to bring elegant natural templates to your development workflow.
 * **Spring Security**: Spring Security is a powerful and highly customizable authentication and access-control framework for the Java application development environment.
 It is part of the Spring Framework ecosystem and provides comprehensive security services for enterprise applications.
+* **In Memory**: it means that data are hardcoded in application and loaded to memory on start.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.